aryan-cs/hand-e/tvs-scdp/README.md

 # Two-Vector System for Single Camera Depth Perception

-A robotic arm controlled via a Python script running on a microcontroller.
-Uses OpenCV & Mediapipe to visualize joints and uses trigonometric calculations for single-camera depth perception using pre-informed landmark nodes.
-Based on Tony Stark's Dum-E!

 ## Run the Visualization Script

 The implementation of the two-vector system for single-camera depth perception is **coming soon**.